Dr. Ellen G. Horovitz, ATR-BC, LCAT, E-RYT

 Art Therapy Program Director/ Professor of Art Therapy

-Dr. Horovitz is the author of numerous articles, book chapters and 6 books most notably The Art Therapists’ Primer: A Clinical Guide to Writing Assessments, Diagnosis and Treatment and her latest book is Digital Image Transfer: Creating Art with Your Photography.
-She is currently co-editing Yoga Therapy: Theory And Practice (to be published by Routledge) with Staffan Elgelid, PT, PhD, CFT, LMT from the Physical Therapy Department.
+Dr. Horovitz is the author of numerous articles, book chapters and 7 books most notably The Art Therapists’ Primer: A Clinical Guide to Writing Assessments, Diagnosis and Treatment (2nd Edition), Digital Image Transfer: Creating Art with Your Photography and her latest book Yoga Therapy: Theory And Practice (to be published by Routledge, April 2015) co-edited with Staffan Elgelid, PT, PhD, CFT, LMT from the Physical Therapy Department.
+(All of Dr. Horovitz's books can be found on her Amazon page.
 Dr. Horovitz has contributed copious manuscripts in books and peer-reviewed publications.
 For a complete list of Dr. Horovitz's publications, click here.
 Dr. Horovitz was past President Elect of the American Art Therapy Association (AATA) and served as a board director for over 12 years.
 In addition to her training as an art therapist, she is a registered yoga teacher (RYT- through the Yoga Alliance) as well as a member of IAYT (International Association of Yoga Therapy), completed Level I Phoenix Rising Yoga Therapy training and is a LifeForce Yoga Practitioner.
 Dr. Horovitz teaches yoga at Nazareth College and offers Art Therapy and Yoga Therapy through the Creative Arts Therapy Clinic.
 To learn more read this: Dr. Horovitz Interview.

 Dr. Bryan Hunter, MT-BC, LCAT

 Music Therapy Program Director/Professor/ Chair of Creative Arts Therapy Department